kordjani-messaoud/kordjani-messaoud/README.md

 ### Welcome...
 Make your self home
 I am a master's student in computer system security.
 I have a bachelor's degree in telecommunications and networks engineering.
 I am passionate about everything related to networking, LINUX🐧 , as well as security🔒.
 At the moment, I am particularly interested in Cloud technologies and DevOps, Ansible is my new best friend.
 I am excited to share my work and collaborate with others in the tech community.
-Feel free to take a look at my GitHub profile and connect with me.
+Feel free to take a look at my projects and connect with me.